ckuhl/ckuhl.com/flatpages/portfolio/ckuhl-com.md

 ### Simple modules
 I wanted to avoid fiddling with settings and various files in order to get the extensions I need working.

-*Not* a requirement: using a full-on JavaScript, CSS, etc. framework

 With these requirements in mind, I went with the [Flask](http://flask.pocoo.org/) micro webdevelopment framework for Python,